Giants Causeway Tour

 Key Points :

-- Includes car parking and admission fee to the visitor centre
+- Price is £35.00pp which includes car parking, admission fee to the visitor centre and guided tour

 - Guided tour lasts 1 hour